talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

 ### 4. Access the GUI

 Once connected, you'll see the desktop environment configured in the container.
 You can now open and use GUI-based applications such as `sleap-label`.

+## Troubleshooting

+1. **Cannot Access GUI with User due to Permission Errors:**
+   - Change the user to `root` in the Dockerfile to avoid permission issues.

 ## Support
 contact Elizabeth at eberrigan@salk.edu